Hall hurt after 62-yard TD in Jets’ 16-9 win over Broncos - NewsBreak

 The Jets (5-2) are off to their best start since 2010, have their first four-game winning streak since 2015 and already surpassed their win total from last year when they went 4-13.
 New York also improved to 4-0 on the road.

-Denver starting quarterback Russell Wilson was ruled out 24 hours before kickoff with a pulled hamstring, missing a game for just the fourth time in his 11-year career.
+Denver starting quarterback Russell Wilson sat this one out with a pulled hamstring, missing a game for just the fourth time in his 11-year career.
 But the Broncos, who are last in the league in scoring, fared no better under Rypien, who was making his second career start.

 The Broncos (2-5) lost their fourth straight despite another outstanding defensive performance.